YouROK/TorrServer/README.md

 - `TS_HTTPAUTH` - 1, and place auth file into `~/ts/config` folder for enabling basic auth
 - `TS_RDB` - if 1, then the enabling `--rdb` flag
 - `TS_DONTKILL` - if 1, then the enabling `--dontkill` flag
+- `TS_DOWNLOAD_DIR` - path to download directory (usually where torrent downloader like qbittorrent stores downloaded files).
+Used for streaming torrents if they're already downloaded.
 - `TS_PORT` - for changind default port to **5555** (example), also u need to change `-p 8090:8090` to `-p 5555:5555` (example)
 - `TS_CONF_PATH` - for overriding torrserver config path inside container.
 Example `/opt/tsss`
 - `TS_TORR_DIR` - for overriding torrents directory.
 Example `/opt/torr_files`